Skip to main content

 Gastric cancer is the third leading cause of cancer death worldwide.
 Dr. Camargo maintains a robust research program with a multidisciplinary team of international collaborators applying cutting-edge molecular epidemiology to the study of H. pylori, premalignant and malignant gastric lesions.

-As a co-PI with Charles Rabkin, M.D., senior investigator in IIB, Dr. Camargo recently launched the H. pylori Genome Project (HpGP).
-The HpGP will establish a large-scale international biobank of clinically annotated H. pylori strains for molecular studies addressing the role of bacterial diversity in the gastric cancer cascade.
-For this important initiative, Dr. Camargo has partnered with investigators from the Division of Gastroenterology at Vanderbilt University.
+Dr. Camargo and colleagues recently completed the H. pylori Genome Project (HpGP). which established a large-scale international biobank of clinically annotated H. pylori strains for molecular studies addressing the role of bacterial diversity in the gastric cancer cascade.
+For this important initiative, Dr. Camargo partnered with investigators from the Division of Gastroenterology at Vanderbilt University.

 Dr. Camargo is currently planning a new field effort aimed to elucidate the risk factors for advanced premalignant lesions, and potential non-invasive biomarkers for risk stratification in high-risk populations in Latin America, Eastern Europe, and Eastern Asia.